Edward Olivares Player Props: Royals vs. Marlins

-Edward Olivares -- with a slugging percentage of .469 in his past 10 games, including two home runs -- will be in action for the Kansas City Royals against the Miami Marlins, with Braxton Garrett on the hill, on June 5 at 6:40 PM ET.
+On Tuesday, Edward Olivares (.548 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 6:40 PM ET.

 Edward Olivares Game Info & Props vs. the Marlins